Lightweight Implicit Neural Network for Binaural Audio Synthesis: Abstract

 \section{Abstract}

 High-fidelity binaural audio synthesis is crucial for immersive listening, but existing methods require extensive computational resources, limiting their edge-device application.
-To address this, we propose the Lightweight Implicit Neural Network (LINN), a novel two-stage framework.
-LINN first generates initial estimates using a time-domain warping, which is then refined by an Implicit Binaural Corrector (IBC) module.
+To address this, we propose the Lightweight Implicit Neural Network (Lite-INN), a novel two-stage framework.
+Lite-INN first generates initial estimates using a time-domain warping, which is then refined by an Implicit Binaural Corrector (IBC) module.
 IBC is an implicit neural network that predicts amplitude and phase corrections directly, resulting in a highly compact model architecture.
-Experimental results show that LINN achieves statistically comparable perceptual quality to the best-performing baseline model while significantly improving computational efficiency.
-Compared to the most efficient existing method, LINN achieves a 72.7\% reduction in parameters and significantly fewer compute operations (MACs).
+Experimental results show that Lite-INN achieves statistically comparable perceptual quality to the best-performing baseline model while significantly improving computational efficiency.
+Compared to the previous state-of-the-art method (NFS), Lite-INN achieves a 72.7\% reduction in parameters and requires significantly fewer compute operations (MACs).
 This demonstrates that our approach effectively addresses the trade-off between synthesis quality and computational efficiency, providing a new solution for high-fidelity edge-device spatial audio applications.